-Advisory: English 48 and English 49, each with a grade of "C" or better, or equivalent or Assessment Skills Levels R5and W5.
+Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R5 and W5.

 This course provides an introduction to the aviation and aerospace industry.
 Topics include an overview of aviation history, regulation, and legislation; U.S. air carriers; aviation operations; aviation employment and career paths; and future developments.
 This course is intended for students majoring in Aviation Operations or anyone interested in the aviation industry.
 (FT) AA/AS; CSU.